hyf1888/JustLend-DAO-Doc/docs/developers/supply_and_borrow_market/sbmV2.md

 #### **5. Borrow**
 Borrows TRX from the specified market.
-The TRXProvider interacts with the underlying vault and market contracts to withdraw the corresponding WTRX, converts it to TRX, and sends it to the user.
+The TRX Provider interacts with the underlying vault and market contracts to withdraw the corresponding WTRX, converts it to TRX, and sends it to the user.
 ``` solidity
 function borrow(MarketParams calldata marketParams, uint256 assets, uint256 shares, address onBehalf, address payable receiver) external returns (uint256 _assets, uint256 _shares)
 ```